Tove Djupsjöbacka in a nutshell

 • Music journalist

 Tove Djupsjöbacka is a journalist specialised in music (especially music cultures around the world, flamenco and Finnish folk music) and dance, working mostly in Finnish and Swedish.
-She has been a freelancer for Hufvudstadsbladet, Finland’s biggest Swedish-speaking newspaper, since 1999 and has also worked as editor at Finnish Music Quarterly (2-3/2012), editor (2007-10) and editor-in-chief (1-3/2011) at folk music magazine Pelimanni, editor at the web site Folkmusic.fi (2007-10) as well as editor (2003-05) and editor-in-chief (2005-08) at flamenco magazine Letra.
-As a freelancer she has had articles published in among others following newspapers and magazines: Finnish Music Quarterly, Teostory, Rondo, Aksentti, Friiti/Trad, Astra Nova, and has also written articles for the Finnish music information centre Fimic.
+She has been a freelancer for Hufvudstadsbladet, Finland’s biggest Swedish-speaking newspaper, since 1999 and has also worked as their music editor at several occasions.
+She worked as editor at Finnish Music Quarterly (2-3/2012), editor (2007-10) and editor-in-chief (1-3/2011) at folk music magazine Pelimanni, editor at the web site Folkmusic.fi (2007-10) as well as editor (2003-05) and editor-in-chief (2005-08) at flamenco magazine Letra.
+As a freelancer she has had articles published in among others following newspapers and magazines: Finnish Music Quarterly, Rondo, Kansanmusiikki and has also written articles for the Finnish music information centre Fimic.
 Together with Lena von Bonsdorff she has written the 50 years history of Martin Wegelius -institutet ”Musik i ingenmansland”, published 2006.

 Tove Djupsjöbacka is a soprano and has studied singing at Musikinstitutet Kungsvägen 1999-2006 with Rabbe Österholm and Raija Regnell as her teachers.
 She completed the exam I with excellent notes in 2005.
 Among her singing experiences the concert Young soloists with Vaasa city orchestra in May 2006 is worth mentioning.
 She has experience from the stage in among others the children’s opera Pappa Bach (Finnish National Opera 2009), Jaakko Kuusisto: Prinsessan och vildsvanarna (Musikinstitutet Kungsvägen 2003 and 2005), Lars Karlsson: Rödhamn (Finnish National Opera 2002) and Jerome Kern: Teaterbåten (Svenska Teatern 2002-03).

-Tove Djupsjöbacka translates especially music texts from Finnish to Swedish (program books, brochures, home pages, information material…) She also writes texts directly on both languages.
-Among her clients are Avanti!, Helsinki Festival, Spring Light Chamber Music, Our Festival, Etno-Espa, Sibelius-Academy, Galleri Jangva, Musica nova Helsinki, Finnish Chamber Opera…
+Tove Djupsjöbacka translates especially music texts from Finnish to Swedish (program books, brochures, home pages, information material…) She also writes texts directly in both languages.
+Among her clients are Avanti!, Helsinki Festival, Etno-Espa, Sibelius-Academy, Musica nova Helsinki…

 Tove Djupsjöbacka regularly gives intensive courses in flamenco and lectures in different parts of Finland (among others Jyväskylä, Kuopio and Oulu).
 Among her specialities are courses in flamenco knowledge, bulerias courses and courses combining dance and music (dance + singing + palmas).
-She has also worked as interpreter and assistant to several Spanish top teachers (Pablo Suáres, David Lagos), been member of the artistic director’s team for the Helsinki Flamenco Festival 2012–2014 and organized the festival Arte flamenco Helsinki in 2015.
+She has also worked as interpreter and assistant to several Spanish top teachers (Pablo Suárez, David Lagos), been member of the artistic director’s team for the Helsinki Flamenco Festival 2012–2014 and the artistic production team 2018–2019 as well as organized the festival Arte flamenco Helsinki in 2015.

 • Contact information